Generic Name: butalbital and acetaminophen

 Bupap Tablets Description

-Each BUPAP Tablet for oral administration, contains Butalbital, USP 50 mg, Acetaminophen, USP 300 mg.
+Each BUPAP Tablet for oral administration, contains Butalbital, USP 50 mg and Acetaminophen, USP 300 mg.

 In addition each BUPAP Tablet contains the following inactive ingredients: Pregelatinized Starch, Microcrystalline Cellulose, Croscarmellose Sodium, Magnesium Stearate, D&C Yellow #10 Lake, and FD&C Red #40 Lake.